Use Android vitals to improve your app's performance, stability, and size

 - Use JobScheduling APIs to avoid wake locks and wakeups: Use JobScheduling APIs such as JobScheduler to intelligently schedule background processes and tasks.
 Doing so allows the platform to better manage its idle state to save battery life.

-- Follow the best practices for permission requests: Educate the user before requesting a permission and ensure users benefit from allowing a permission immediately.
-Then help users undo permission denials.
-Also make sure that users have the right settings enabled for your app to work, and when you need location, construct a Location Settings Request to make sure that the appropriate device settings are turned on.
+- Follow the best practices for permission requests: Educate the user before requesting a permission and make sure they'll benefit from the permission immediately.
+Help users undo permission denials, and also make sure that users have the right settings enabled for your app to work.
+When you need to know a user's location, construct a Location Settings Request to make sure that the appropriate device settings are turned on.